polarfire-soc/polarfire-soc-bare-metal-library/mpfs-timer-background-load/README.txt

 ================================================================================

-This example project demonstrates the use of the PolarFire SoC MSS timer background load of a 32 bit timer.
+This example project demonstrates the use of the PolarFire SoC MSS timer background load of a 32-bit timer.
 This example uses timer 1 configured as a periodic timer to generate interrupts.
 The delays between interrupts are modified as part of the timer's interrupt service routine to affect the delay after the current delay being timed.